Binham Priory: History

+Foundation

-Binham Priory was founded in 1091 as a cell of St Albans Abbey at the behest of Peter de Valognes, who was granted the manor of Binham after the Norman Conquest.
-The Priory took around 150 years to be completed and was finished in the mid-Thirteenth Century.
-Originally it had 8 monks, rising to 13 or 14 in the 14th century before falling back to 6 immediately before its suppression 1539.
+Binham Priory was founded in 1091 as a cell of St Albans Abbey at the behest of Peter de Valognes and his wife Albreda.
+Peter was granted the manor of Binham after the Norman Conquest.
+The priory at Binham appears to have been endowed in 1104, and building work was completed about 150 years later, during the middle decades of the 13th century.
+The priory was obliged to pay one silver mark to its parent monastery on St Alban's Day.
+The abbot of St Alban's Abbey was permitted to stay at the priory for eight days, and the priory had to have a minimum of eight monks.

+13th, 14th and 15th centuries

 In 1212, Binham Priory was besieged by Robert Fitzwalter over an argument between Fitzwalter and the Abbey of St. Albans.
 The siege was lifted by the forces of King John.
 In 1285, King Edward I visited the priory.

-In 1381, the records of the priory were burned during the Great Revolt, this action was led by a local man, John Lister, who was an organiser of the rebellion in Norfolk.
+In 1381, the records of the priory were burned during the Great Revolt.
+This action was led by a local man, John Lister, who was an organiser of the rebellion in Norfolk.
+The British Museum hold a cartulary for the priory that can be dated to the 14th century.
+The number of monks residing at the priory increased to 13 or 14 during the 14th century, before falling back to six individuals immediately before the suppression of the priory in 1539.

-A Ley tunnel is said to run from the buildings to an unknown destination and it is reported that many years ago a fiddler decided to explore these passages; he could be heard for some distance before suddenly ceasing.
+A ley tunnel is said to run from the buildings to an unknown destination, and it is reported that many years ago a fiddler decided to explore these passages; he could be heard for some distance before suddenly ceasing.
 The fiddler was never seen again.

-In 1539, most of the priory was destroyed under the orders of Henry VIII in the dissolution of the monasteries.
-The wealth of the priory was gifted to a local nobleman, Sir Thomas Paston, who dismantled some of the buildings to provide stone for a house in Wells-next-the-Sea.
-Further demolitions were made by Paston's grandson, Edward, who planned to build a new house in Binham but eventually gave up on the project.